shalomfriss/PixelVisionOS/README.txt

 own PV8 games!

 Visit PixelVision8.com to
-get create your new
+create your new account.
-account.

 You can also join the
 community on the official
 discord server by visiting
 discord.gg/pixelvision8 or
-follow us on twitter at
+follow on twitter at
 @pixelvision8